openscm/scmdata/docs/source/data.rst

 Data Model
 ==========

-Running and analysing the results from a simple climate models, involves a lot of timeseries handling, including:
+Analysing the results from simple climate models involves a lot of timeseries handling, including:

 * filtering
 * plotting